 Both VanHack and Toptal are examples of how the internet has spurred a dramatic transformation in an industry.
 We have seen similar happen in music, TV, and even online iGaming.
-These days, people can watch Netflix, listen to Spotify, and check out Virgin games for casinos.
+These days, people can watch Netflix, listen to Spotify, and check out online casinos.
 This is all possible through the digital revolution that VanHack and Toptal are also a part of.

 In this post, we’ll discuss those differences and why VanHack remains the best digital hiring platform for businesses.

 Founded in 2014, VanHack has become a crucial tool that helps companies hire talent from around the world.
 It’s a mission that has been widely embraced by the business community.
 VanHack now provides direct access to over 200,000 highly qualified tech professionals from over 100 countries.